 - Implement the plan

-- Review the effectiveness of the action
+- Review the effectiveness of actions through focused review and audit

 Facilities and Safety

 The laboratory workspace and facilities should be designed to accommodate the workload while ensuring the quality of work and the safety of laboratory personnel.

 Neglecting laboratory safety can result in significant costs and adverse consequences, such as: